pagkly/Zed/Investopedia4/What Are Non-Member Banks.md

 Depending on where they are located, non-member banks are only subject to state laws, rather than federal laws, so they may opt for less-regulated operations in a state like North Dakota.
 In addition, they are able to keep at least a part of their reserves in interest-bearing securities.
 Non-member banks, like members, still receive services from the Federal Reserve System, including check clearing, electronic funds movements, and automated clearing house payments.

-Becoming a member is only a matter of submitting an application, fulfilling the requirements, and going through a waiting period.
+Becoming a member is only a matter of submitting an application, fulfilling the requirements, and going through a [[Waiting Period|waiting period]].
 Some non-member banks deliberate on this decision carefully and engage in the process in measured steps if they believe that being a member is ultimately more beneficial than remaining a non-member.
 There are also examples of, in extreme cases, non-member banks deciding to change their status to take advantage of certain benefits of becoming part of the U.S. Federal Reserve System.

 ## Examples of Non-Member Banks

 In 2008, some non-member banks fled into the arms of the Federal Reserve System for protection.
-Such was the case with investment bank Goldman Sachs, which faced economic uncertainty during the financial crisis in 2008.
+Such was the case with investment bank Goldman Sachs, which faced economic uncertainty during the [[Financial Crisis|financial crisis]] in 2008.
 The investment bank humbly sought and received member status to access the Fed's discount window and begin taking government-guaranteed deposits from the public.
-In a press release heralding its new status, the bank spun it this way: "We believe that Goldman Sachs, under Federal Reserve supervision, will be regarded as an even more secure institution with an exceptionally clean balance sheet and a greater diversity of funding sources."
+In a press release heralding its new status, the bank spun it this way: "We believe that Goldman Sachs, under Federal Reserve supervision, [[Will|will]] be regarded as an even more secure institution with an exceptionally clean balance sheet and a greater diversity of funding sources."

 Other examples of non-member banks include the Bank of the West, GMAC Bank, and the Bank of North Dakota.